| Home |

 National Mapping Related Articles

 - The little known Relief Model of Australia is a 64 square metre representation of Australia at approximately 1: 500,000 scale.
 Conceived, and built under his supervision by Edwin Sherbon Hills (1906-1986) of the University of Melbourne, it was initially financed by the Army but finally completed with funding from National Mapping in 1954.
-The Commonwealth's copy of the 26 parts of the model is understood to be housed by Scienceworks (Sydney) at its Moreland store.
+The Commonwealth's copy of the 26 parts of the model is now housed by Museums Victoria at their Moreland Annexe.

 - During the 1960s, a number of Natmappers attended the Royal Australian Survey Corps, School of Military Survey, formerly at Balcombe, Victoria.
 This article attempts to record those who attended and provides information and photographs from the time.

 - Natmap remembers Rabbit Flat and the hospitality of Bruce and Jacqueline Farrands now they have retired.